rocky-linux/documentation/docs/books/web_services/04-databases-servers.md

 !!!
 WARNING

-    This is not the best way to do, there are another solutions more secure than storing password in plain text.
-Since MySQL 5.6.6, it's now possible to store your credentials in an encrypted login `.mylogin.cnf`, thanks to the `mysql_config_editor` command.
+    This is not the best way.
+There is another solution more secure than storing a password in plain text.
+Since MySQL 5.6.6, it is now possible to store your credentials in an encrypted login `.mylogin.cnf`, thanks to the `mysql_config_editor` command.

-If your server is protected by a firewall (which is a good thing), you may need to consider opening it, but only if your service is to be accessed from the outside.
+If your server runs a firewall (which is a good thing), you might need to consider opening it, but only if you need your service accessible from the outside.

 ```bash
 sudo firewall-cmd --zone=public --add-service=mysql